2sic/2sxc/ToSIC_SexyContent/Docs-Generator/specs/datasources/datasource.md

 1. a query is always a chain of DataSource doing one operation and passing it on to the next DataSource.

 ## How to use
-[//]: # "usually start with some demo code, as it's probably the quickest way to learn"

 In your Razor-templates you'll usually work with these three sources:
 1. [Data](Razor-Data)